naelstrof/blender-jiggle-physics/README.md

 ![droopy solve](https://github.com/user-attachments/assets/38d499f0-4ff3-452f-a088-ee3e2453d4e0)

-Without a position and rotation keyframe, Jiggle Physics doesn't know where to place them!
-Double check your dope sheet to ensure that the jiggle bones have keyframes.
+Without a position and rotation keyframe, Jiggle Physics doesn't know what the "rest" pose should be!
+Double check your dope sheet to ensure that the jiggle bones have position and rotation keyframes.
 If they don't, reset their position and rotation with *alt+g* and *alt+r*, then add a keyframe with *i*.

 ### My settings don't seem to stick after changing them!